m-nt/learn-cpp/README.md

 ...

 yeah, i don't know why im reinventing the wheel 🤔
-but its cool, im learning about parsing and im having fun. i like c++
+but its cool, im learning about parsing and im having fun. i like c++.
+also i regret chosing yaml, counting space in parsing is a pain in the ass😓

 ...